asusguy94/Porn/README.md

 # Welcome
-This is a project I'm using for an automated system of organizing my porn.
-Import **database.sql** with phpmyadmin to create the database and tables.

 ## Some information about the system
 - The program is built on **HTML, PHP, MySQL & JavaScript**, so to use it you either have to run a local server or if you have another computer you could run the server from there
-  - I'm running the server on a NAS...so any computer should be able to outperform my setup.
+  - I'm running the server on a NAS...so most computers should be able to outperform my setup
-- The program is dependent on some libraries/files, but all of them should be within this repository
+- The program is dependent on some libraries/files, look under [Installation](#installation) for instructions on how to install them
 - The program is heavily dependent on the structure of the files/folders, for more info check the [Wiki](../../wiki)
 - This project is **early in development**
 - If anyone needs help with anything regarding the project, don't hesitate to ask!
-- This project is loosely based on a Windows app, if you want to try that one here [Pornganizer](https://pornganizer.org)
+- This project is loosely based on a windows app called [Pornganizer](https://pornganizer.org)
   - This project uses some of the functionality similar to that program, but with a lot of folder/file automation.
 - I also have another version of this project for a hentai-version of this organizer, if that is something that anyone wants to use as well, I can upload that too.
 - Any help is appreciated...also with GitHub, as I'm quite new to the platform